 “Don’t make excuses for me!
-I’m not sorry!” hissed Belle.
+I’m not sorry!” snapped Belle.
 She threw her napkin at him and scooted out of the booth.
 She stood and glared at Granny, who glared right back.
 “I’ve always hated this horrible place!”
 With that she stumbled for the back exit.
 “I’m going to the bar!
 You two can go to hell!”

-She snatched the money without comment.
+Granny snatched the money without comment.

 He hurried off after his wife.